Born To Be An Artist

 Sculptures Inspired By Dance

-Paying for her advanced ballet classes during high school years, 5 days a week MacQueen taught ballet at Steeple Arts Academy in Crestline Village, Alabama.
-From this discipline, MacQueen chose models from the community of dance in each of the 8 countries in which she resided.
+During high school years, MacQueen taught ballet 5 days a week at the Steeple Arts Academy in Crestline Village, Alabama.
+This helped her pay for her own advanced ballet lessons.
+MacQueen chose her models from the community of dance in each of the 8 countries in which she resided.

 “Dancers can hold a pose, don’t complain, know when to shake out their bodies and resume the position perfectly.”
 1983 Montreal Iconic Dancer, Margie Gillis, strapped herself to ropes from the ceiling to hang in a suspended pose in the Pietrasanta studio for MacQueen.
 Through dance and the years of reflection in the mirror in the dance studio, MacQueen intrinsically inhaled the molecular understanding of human anatomy in movement.
 It is love of this uniqueness, revealed in each individual’s body transferred into her sculptures, that excites and continues to fascinate MacQueen and her Collectors.